sixChar/text-gen-tests/README.md

 ## Models implemented:
 - LSTM
 - Linear Transformer (sort of, it's very simplified and does much worse than LSTM but it's still learning a bit so I'm counting it)
+- Fast weight programmer model with feed forward slow and fast nets.
+- Fast weight programmer model with LSTM slow net and feed forward fast net.

 ## TODO:
-- Implement a more complicated fast weight programmer model
-- (Maybe) Implement a self programmin fast weight programmer model
+- (Maybe) Implement a self programming fast weight programmer model